Introduction to Agile Process Model

 - Collaborate: Require to work jointly to obtain the desired result.

-- Learn: The team has to enhance their knowledge and solving the complex requirement is great learning.
-The learning can be from the technical review, retrospective meetings.
+- Learn: The team has to enhance their knowledge, and solving the complex requirement is great learning.
+The learning can be from the technical review and retrospective meetings.

 4. Dynamic System Development Model DSDM

-DSDM is a type of rapid application development approach where there are stringent timelines for delivery are met.
-The most important activity of DSDM is the user is involved actively and the team members are allowed to take decisions.
+Teams using DSDM meet stringent timelines for delivery, as it is a type of rapid application development approach.
+The most important activity of DSDM is actively involving the user and allowing team members to make decisions.
 Frequent delivery of releases is one of the characteristics of DSDM.

 The phase of development framework of DSDM are as follows

-- For business study understand the functional requirement of the software.
+- For the business study, understand the functional requirement of the software.

 - Design and build Iterations.